fabiankaraben/docsarchive-dev/content/typescript/5.2/declaration-files/introduction.md

 # Introduction

-The Declaration Files section is designed to teach you how to write a high-quality TypeScript Declaration File.
-We need to assume basic familiarity with the TypeScript language in order to get started.

-If you haven’t already, you should read the [TypeScript Handbook](/typescript/5.2/handbook/basic-types) to familiarize yourself with basic concepts, especially types and modules.

-The most common case for learning how .d.ts files work is that you’re typing an npm package with no types.
-In that case, you can jump straight to [Modules .d.ts](/typescript/5.2/declaration-files/d-ts-templates/module-d-ts).

-The Declaration Files section is broken down into the following sections.

 ## [Declaration Reference](/typescript/5.2/declaration-files/by-example) {#declaration-reference}

 We are often faced with writing a declaration file when we only have examples of the underlying library to guide us.